DynamicsShop/SD-Document-Sender/SD-Document-Sender-Release-Notes.md

 #### Enhancements

 - AppSource App - An option was added to the Job Cards to aggregate drafts per account code.
 Existing draft generation and draft issuing code was reworked to allow for this option.
+For Job Types of Sales Quote, Sales Order, Reminder, Purchase Order, Service Order, and Service Quote a draft is generated per document but the documents are grouped together into a single email per account when issued.
+The rest of the drafts are posted to history but not issued.
+For Job Types of Sales Shipment, Sales Invoice, Sales Credit Memo, and Purchase Invoice a single draft with multiple attachments is generated per account.

 ### 12.0.0